Ashley MacKenzie

 Ashley MacKenzie is the son of Kelvin MacKenzie.
 Ashley worked as sales director at Talksport when Kelvin was in charge of the station.
-In July 2014 it was announced that Base79 was being sold to Rightster, with Ashley MacKenzie earning £7 million from the deal.
+In July 2014 it was announced that Base79 was being sold to Rightster, with Ashley MacKenzie earning £7 million from the deal..
+Having returned as CEO of Rightster Group Plc, Ashley turned the listed company around and rebranded it to Brave Bison PLC, heralding a new future to the business.
+He resigned from his role in 2018 and stepped down from the Board shortly after to found Fenestra, the programmatic advertising business, which he leads as Founder & CEO.
+He is an angel investor in and around the creator economy and wider media industry.